leanprover/fp-lean/functional-programming-lean/src/type-classes/standard-classes.md

 This means that it can't automatically be checked.
 However, the equality of any two expressions can be stated in Lean, so long as they have the same type.
 The statement `{{#example_in Examples/Classes.lean functionEqProp}}` is a perfectly reasonable statement.
-From the perspective of mathematics, two functions are equal if they map equal inputs to equal outputs, so this statement is even true, though it requires a two-line proof to convince Lean of this fact.
+From the perspective of mathematics, two functions are equal if they map equal inputs to equal outputs, so this statement is even true, though it requires a one-line proof to convince Lean of this fact.

 Generally speaking, when using Lean as a programming language, it's easiest to stick to Boolean functions rather than propositions.
 However, as the names `true` and `false` for `Bool`'s constructors suggest, this difference is sometimes blurred.